sourmash-bio/sourmash/doc/new.md

 * identify which reference genomes to map your metagenomic reads to
 * search all Genbank microbial genomes with a sequence query
 * cluster many genomes by similarity
-* taxonomically classify genomes or metagenomes against NCBI and/or GTDB;
+* taxonomically classify genomes or metagenomes against NCBI and/or GTDB
 * search thousands of metagenomes with a query genome or sequence

 Our **vision**: sourmash strives to support biologists in analyzing